nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 &nbsp;&nbsp;
 1a.
-The group specified is not found in TABS.
+The person specified or the group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS terminates the operation by the user.
+TABS displays that the person specified or the group specified does not exist.

 &nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
 1a.
-The person does not have the specified task.
+The person specified or the group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS moves on to the next person in the group.
+TABS displays that the person specified or the group specified does not exist.

 &nbsp;&nbsp;
 Use case ends.

 ---
 ## Non-functional requirements